Continually Updated Clinical Reference

 Other clinical features

-Headache and migraine occur commonly in patients with BECCT.
-In one series, recurrent headache was present in 67% of patients with BECCT upon presentation, and up to 80% had migraine reported on follow-up care.
-A case-controlled study, however, found no significant difference in migraine incidence between cases and controls.
-Febrile seizure history is not uncommon in BECCT.
+Headache and migraine occur commonly in patients with BECTS.
+In one series, recurrent headache was present in 67% of patients with BECTS upon presentation, and up to 80% had migraine reported on follow-up care.

 Neuropsychological assessment

-Children with BECCT may have problems with visuomotor skills, visuospatial memory and skills, language, and attention; neuropsychological abnormalities usually are transient.
-A recent study by Connolly et al in 2006 found that the quality of life in children with BECCT, as measured, may be compromised.
-The compromise, which affects domains such as competence and psychosocial function, may be related to a cognitive variable and the emotional impact of the child's epilepsy on the parent.
-No evidence exists to suggest that BECCT causes neurologic or behavioral abnormalities.
+A study by Connolly et al found that the quality of life in children with BECTS may be compromised.
+[33] The compromise, which affects domains such as competence and psychosocial function, may be related to a cognitive variable and the emotional impact of the child's epilepsy on the parent.

 Genetics

-BECCT is considered to be of genetic origin.
-Some patients have significant family history of epilepsy or centrotemporal spikes, although the exact frequencies vary, with a range of 9-59%.
-Isolated EEG abnormalities (including rolandic spikes) are common in families of patients with BECCT.
+Isolated EEG abnormalities (including rolandic spikes) are common in families of patients with BECTS.
 One study reported that at least 1 close relative had a temporal spike or SW discharge in up to 30% of the families.
 In another study, 15% of siblings of probands had seizures and rolandic discharges, whereas 19% had rolandic discharges alone.

 Centrotemporal sharp and spike activity on EEG has been proposed to be an autosomal dominant trait with age-dependent penetrance.
 Only 12% of affected individuals have even had a seizure.
 Penetrance is low during the first 5 years of life, approximates 50% between ages 5 and 15 years, and then drops off to a low value after age 20 years.
 Whether a given child with the EEG trait develops epilepsy depends on a variety of inherited factors.
-Therefore, BECCT is inherited multifactorially rather than in an autosomal dominant fashion.
+Therefore, BECTS is inherited multifactorially rather than in an autosomal dominant fashion.

-Some individuals with benign neonatal seizures later developed BECCT.
-Linkage studies failed to establish a relationship between BECCT and BFNC.
-Two loci previously thought to be linked with BECCT, the human leukocyte antigen (HLA) region on chromosome arm 6p and the fragile X site, have been excluded.
-In a 1998 study, Neubauer et al found evidence for linkage of BECCT to a region on chromosome band 15q14.
-In 1995, a new autosomal dominant syndrome was characterized by rolandic epilepsy, oral and speech dyspraxia, and cognitive dysfunction, with electroclinical features that resembled BECCT.
+In 1995, a new autosomal dominant syndrome was characterized by rolandic epilepsy, oral and speech dyspraxia, and cognitive dysfunction, with electroclinical features that resembled BECTS.
 Clinical anticipation was found in the family described in the study, suggesting that the genetic mechanism could be an expansion of an unstable triplet repeat.

-BECCT arises from the lower portion of the central gyrus of Rolando.
-Because BECCT is age dependent, has a strong genetic predisposition and an excellent prognosis, and occurs in structurally normal brains, it most likely represents hereditary brain maturation.
 Many children with the EEG trait never develop seizures.
 Whether a child develops seizures depends on many factors, which may be hereditary.
 There may be an inhibitory factor that is capable of preventing seizures but can be broken through by external or internal elements.

 Electroencephalography

-EEG findings in BECCT are distinctive.
+EEG findings in BECTS are distinctive.
 The typical interictal EEG shows centrotemporal spikes or SW, which are either unifocal or bifocal.
 The spikes are usually slow, high voltage, and diphasic.
 Typical findings include a negative SW with a blunted peak preceded by a small positive wave and followed by a prominent positive wave with amplitude frequently up to 50% of the preceding negative SW.

 When the SWs are unilateral, they are always synchronous in the central and midtemporal areas, although sometimes of different amplitudes.
 When bilaterally asynchronous, the spikes vary in frequency and amplitude from side to side.
 They can occur singly or in clusters.
 In about 40% of patients, the spikes are bilateral on initial or subsequent EEG records.

 Sleep and drowsiness activate the spikes.
 Centrotemporal spikes are present only during sleep in as many as 30% of patients.
-Obtain a sleep recording if BECCT is suspected on clinical grounds when the awake EEG is not revealing.
+Obtain a sleep recording if BECTS is suspected on clinical grounds when the awake EEG is not revealing.
 Spike discharges are not altered significantly by photic stimulation or hyperventilation.

 Rolandic spikes usually occur on a normal background.
-When the spikes occur frequently, however, a focal pseudoslowing occurs that is secondary to the slow wave component of the spikes.
+When the spikes occur frequently, however, a focal pseudoslowing occurs that is secondary to the slow-wave component of the spikes.

-Typically, the centrotemporal spikes have a horizontal dipole with maximal electronegativity in the centrotemporal region and electropositivity in the frontal region.
+Typically, the centrotemporal spikes have a horizontal dipole, with maximal electronegativity in the centrotemporal region and electropositivity in the frontal region.
 This suggests that the spikes are the result of a generator located in the lower rolandic region where the zero potential exists—between the frontal positivity and centrotemporal negativity.

-Rolandic discharges having the same dipole field can be seen in children without clinical seizures and in children with epilepsy who do not have typical benign rolandic seizures.
-The spikes included with BECCT may be located in many areas other than the typical central-midtemporal areas.
 The morphology of the spikes (rather than the location) is the distinctive factor in identifying the discharge in association with the benign rolandic epilepsy.
 Insistence on a centrotemporal location for the EEG may lead to a misclassification of the type of epilepsy.
 The term benign focal epilepsy of childhood also has been used, and when the discharge is located in the centrotemporal region, it is called benign focal epilepsy of childhood with a centrotemporal (or rolandic) location.

 Differential diagnosis